 When you have found an Indian sandstone patio slab in the colour and texture you love, now you need to think about the paving slab patterns for your patio.
-It's one of the last decisions you having to make, but it's an important one.
+It's one of the last decisions you have to make, but it's an important one.
 There are always new paving ideas to look at and think about, and this is no different.
 Think about the size and shape that you want your patio area to be and try to envision which patterns might suit.
 We've also got our virtual brochure to make this task even easier.
-You can see how your choice of paving would look in any pattern by looking at out our virtual brochure here: Virtual Brochure
+You can see how your choice of paving would look in any pattern by looking at our virtual brochure here: Virtual Brochure

-There are a lot of different of different options when it comes to Indian sandstone patterns.
+There are a lot of different options when it comes to Indian sandstone patterns.
 It’s a good idea to look around and get some inspiration.
 Remember, slabs come in different sizes and can be laid in different patterns too.
 For example, our Indian sandstone patio paving kits come with paving slabs in four different sizes, but can also sometimes be purchased in a single size pattern in certain ranges.

 Below we talk about just some of the many paving slab patterns that you can choose from.
 We share an overview of the Indian sandstone pattern and talk about how and why it could work in your outdoor space.

 If you like an informal or a more natural patio design, then a random laying pattern could be ideal for you.
 It has no definitive geometric or regular pattern but looks really good as an Indian sandstone patio design.
 Our mixed size "patio packs" are made up to be laid in this pattern.
 All slabs in these packs are a multiple of 30cm, so fit together in any random pattern you can think of.